 Certification is valid for five years.

 Nurse midwives can expect a median annual salary of $112,830.

 Nurse midwives are in high demand to provide obstetrics and gynecology services for low-risk patients.
 The Bureau of Labor Statistics expects employment of nurse midwives to grow much faster than average.

 With additional training and experience, a nurse midwife may move into a managerial or administrative role or go into education.
 Others may even own their own practices.

 Nurse midwife programs at Mayo Clinic

-Mayo Clinic offers a Nurse-Midwifery Clinical Rotations Program in Rochester, Minnesota to prepare students for a career as a nurse-midwife as well as a Nurse-Midwifery Fellowship for current professionals seeking additional clinical training and experience.
+Mayo Clinic offers a Nurse-Midwifery Clinical Rotations Program that prepares students for a career as a nurse-midwife as well as a Nurse-Midwifery Fellowship for current professionals seeking additional clinical training and experience.